 Module 6 – Thickening Your Story Soup (stage 3): Strategies for Enriching Characters – making use of Secrets & Contradictions; identifying Values; using Contrasts between characters and within one character over time (including Metaprograms theory); short stories by James Joyce: ‘A Little Cloud’ & Arthur Schnitzler ‘The Death of a Bachelor’

-Module 7 – 2nd Skype / Zoom / telephone feedback tutorial (5 pages of completed flash fiction); Problem-Solving Surgery; Mapping Your Novella – “Bedrock / Surface / Sky” ; Optional Novella-in-Flash Case Study 2
+Module 7 – 2nd 45-minute Skype / Zoom / telephone call (or email exchange if preferred); Problem-Solving Surgery; Feedback on a further 4 pages of flash fiction; Mapping Your Novella – “Bedrock / Surface / Sky”; Optional – Novella-in-Flash Case Study 2

 Module 8 – Thickening Your Story Soup (stage 4): Introducing Narrative Turning Points – The Arrival of “News” or Major Life Events; Changes Within a Relationship; Other Shifts in a Character’s Experiences or Worldview; Maggie Gee’s theory of “Primal Action”

 Module 9 – Thickening Your Story Soup (stage 5): “Connective Tissue” – thickening the weave between individual flashes; “Connective Tissue” – Time-markers; two Sophie Van Llewynn essays on using Strange/Innovative Forms

 Module 10 – Ways to Delve More Deeply into Character – incl. backstory, socio-historical context, interdependence; Erikson’s Theory of Stages of Development

 Module 11 – Problem-Solving Surgery; “Speaking Silences” – extracts from a novel-in-flash by Charles Lambert; Optional Novella-in-Flash Case Study 3 (choice tailored to your project)